JBT Marel Corporation research snapshot

 Moat

 The moat comes from decades of process expertise, a large installed base with recurring service revenue, the complexity of switching integrated food processing lines, food safety regulatory know-how, and global manufacturing and service coverage.
-The Marel acquisition strengthened product breadth and geographic reach.
+The Marel acquisition strengthened product breadth, end-market diversification, and geographic reach.

 Munger risk inversion

-The thesis fails if Marel integration proves slower or more expensive than expected, synergy targets are not met, food processor CapEx cycles turn down, tariffs disrupt end-market demand, leverage constrains strategic flexibility, or GAAP earnings fail to converge toward adjusted earnings as amortization stays elevated.
+The thesis fails if Marel integration proves slower or more expensive than expected, synergy targets are not met, food processor capital expenditure cycles turn down, the poultry cycle fades, tariffs disrupt end-market demand, the Prepared Food and Beverage Solutions segment keeps declining, leverage constrains strategic flexibility, or GAAP earnings fail to converge toward adjusted earnings as amortization stays elevated.

 Management